-There were many, many occasions where I had fun times, enjoying a few drinks.
-But always left with a vast emptiness.
-There were many other times where I experienced physical traumas that can never be undone, cruel words spoken and heard, that have now been forgiven, but will never be forgotten.
+There were many occasions where I had fun times, enjoying a few drinks, but was always left with a vast emptiness.
+There were other times where I experienced physical traumas that can never be undone, cruel words spoken and heard, that have now been forgiven, but will never be forgotten.

-At 38, in June this year, after a completely sober and wonderful dinner with some friends, I woke up with the worst hangover, which made no sense, as I was completely sober.
+At 38, in June 2021, after a completely sober and wonderful dinner with some friends, I woke up with the worst hangover, which made no sense, as I was completely sober.
 Through my tears and crying out to God, I just felt Him telling me it was enough.
 No more.
 None.
 None?
 The thought both terrified and relieved me.
 I knew it had to be all or nothing.
 No more trying to fight it, trying to convince myself of another way.
-Thanks to God, in His strength, he pulled me in all my weakness, out of that pit.
+Thanks to Jesus, in His strength, he pulled me in all my weakness, out of that pit.
 I am so grateful for that encounter, and from that day I have not touched a drop of alcohol.
-6 months this week.
+7 months now.

 - I’ll just cut down to 1 or 2 drinks, I don’t want people to think I am boring.
 Fear of man.

 - I won’t totally give up all alcohol otherwise people will think I am trying to be holier-than-thou.
 Fear of man.

 - Giving up all alcohol is just extreme, everything in moderation is healthy.
 Satan tricking me.